pankajsh5/avax-4/Readme.md

 ### Functions

-- `mintLoot`: Allows the owner to mint additional tokens and send them to a specified account.
+- `mintingLoot`: Allows the owner to mint additional tokens and send them to a specified account.
-- `redeemItem`: Allows users to redeem a coupon, provided they have the required balance and haven't already redeemed the coupon.
+- `redeemingLoot`: Allows users to redeem a coupon, provided they have the required balance and haven't already redeemed the coupon.
-- `burnLoot`: Allows users to burn (destroy) a certain amount of tokens from their own balance.
+- `burningLoot`: Allows users to burn (destroy) a certain amount of tokens from their own balance.

 ## Usage

-To interact with the FreeFire token, you can use any Ethereum wallet or contract that supports ERC-20 tokens.
+To interact with the FreeFire token, users can utilize any Ethereum wallet or contract that supports ERC-20 tokens.
 Users can transfer, receive, and hold FF tokens.
-Additionally, they can redeem coupons using the `redeemItem` function if they meet the requirements.
+Additionally, they can redeem coupons using the `redeemingLoot` function if they meet the requirements.

 ## Security Considerations